Hay'at Tahrir al-Sham: Ahrar al-Sham

 According to Abdul Razzaq al-Mahdi, who was a leading scholar in Tahrir al-Sham, the groups do not particularly hate one another in the political or social battlefield.
 Certain members, however, do believe that a war between the two would be possible, since Ahrar al-Sham's attendance at the Astana talks labels it as a "moderate" faction, often seen as blasphemy within groups such as Tahrir al-Sham.

 In February 2018 Ahrar al-Sham and the Nour al-Din al-Zenki Movement merged and formed the Syrian Liberation Front then launched an offensive against Tahrir al-Sham seizing several villages and the city of Maarrat al-Nu'man.

-Designation as a terrorist organization
+Designation as a terrorist organization and sanctions

+HTS was designated a terrorist group by the United States, European Union, Russia, United Kingdom, Canada, and some other countries.
+The US embassy in Syria, which had suspended operations in February 2012, confirmed in May 2017 that HTS had been designated a terrorist organization in March 2017.
+A US State Department spokesperson further stated that a review of HTS's internal mechanisms was being conducted to analyse "the issue carefully".
+In May 2018, the United States Department of State formally added HTS to its list of "Foreign Terrorist Organizations" (FTO).
+The United States officially confirmed in June 2023 that HTS leader Abu Mohammad al-Julani had severed links to Al-Qaeda in 2016, while sanctioning individuals known to finance HTS.
+These included Abu Ahmed Zakour, a member of HTS's Majlis-ash-Shura.

-The US embassy in Syria confirmed in May 2017 that HTS had been designated a terrorist organization in March 2017.
-US State Department spokesperson further stated that a review of HTS's internal mechanism was being conducted to analyse "the issue carefully".
-The United States Ambassador to Syria stated that "HTS is a merger and any group that merges into it becomes part of al-Qaeda's Syrian network." and "the core of HTS is Nusra, a designated terrorist organization.
-This designation applies regardless of what name it uses or what groups merge into it."
-In May 2018, United States Department of State formally added HTS to its list of "Foreign Terrorist Organizations" (FTO).
+HTS was designated a terrorist group by the United States, European Union, Russia, Canada, and some other countries.
+The US embassy in Syria, which had suspended operations in February 2012, confirmed in May 2017 that HTS had been designated a terrorist organization in March 2017.
+A US State Department spokesperson further stated that a review of HTS's internal mechanisms was being conducted to analyse "the issue carefully".
+In May 2018, the United States Department of State formally added HTS to its list of "Foreign Terrorist Organizations" (FTO).
+The United States officially confirmed in June 2023 that HTS leader Abu Mohammad al-Julani had severed links to Al-Qaeda in 2016, while sanctioning individuals known to finance HTS.
+These included Abu Ahmed Zakour, a member of HTS's Majlis-ash-Shura.

 Canada designated Tahrir al-Sham as a terrorist organization on 23 May 2018.

-In August 2018, Turkey designated Tahrir al-Sham as a terrorist organization.